fronx/call_by_need.rb/readme.md

 # => 'bx'
 ```

+Every declaration yields the `Context` instance that it belongs to at the time of its evaluation into its block argument (named `x` in the example).
+That means you can combine multiple `Context` instances into one, and a `Context` field that was defined earlier is able to see anything that exists at the time of its evaluation.

 ### You can also give your contexts names

-This example is ultimately pointless, but it shows some more elaborate potential usage context that involves slow things and fast things.
+The next example shows some more elaborate potential usage context that involves slow things and fast things.
+It is also meant to demonstrate that using `call_by_name` doesn't harm readability in cases where memoization is not that essential.
+Just use it for everything! :D

 ```ruby
 require 'call_by_need'